 The Ninety-Ten Split for Natural Resources

-Natural resources are unique trust assets.
+Natural resources held in trust are unique assets.
 Unlike stocks or bonds, extracting minerals or pumping water reduces what is left for future beneficiaries.
-Arizona accounts for this by directing the bulk of receipts to principal.
+These assets produce income for a limited time.

 If an amount received as a royalty, shut-in-well payment, take-or-pay payment, bonus or delay rental is more than nominal, ninety per cent must be allocated to principal and the balance to income.